sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 Two are _pointer_ methods: the receiver is a pointer to Number.

-We’ll call all the exported methods of a type its exported method set. there's the exported method set of Number, and the exported method set of pointer to Number.
+We’ll call all the exported methods of a type its exported method set.
+There's the exported method set of Number, and the exported method set of pointer to Number.

 Now we’re ready for the compatibility rule on defined types.